SE2-group4/PULSBS/Retrospectives/SprintRetrospective3.md

     - reason
   - Task 120 ("Backend Booking Manager : add new service and dao functions for cancellations and attendance")
     - understimated the time needed to complete the job
-  - Task 121 ("Backend Booking Manager : update database for supporting cancellations and attendance") `@Paolo`
+  - Task 121 ("Backend Booking Manager : update database for supporting cancellations and attendance"):
+    - more changes where needed to the database than the expected during the estimations
   - Task 126 ("Frontend Support Officer : create page")
     - understimated the management of uploading order of the files in order to follow database's restraints
   - Task 127 ("Frontend Support Officer : create API")